|

 when: ca.825 BCE

-II KingsAUTHOR'S CONTEXT who: Deuteronomistic Historian (DtrH), derivative of D source, redacted under Josiah | post-exile edition
+II KingsAUTHOR'S CONTEXTwho: Deuteronomistic Historian (DtrH), derivative of D source, redacted under Josiah | post-exile edition

 when: ca. 610 | 530 BCE